nivlab/opendata/source/_posts/bertram2021.md

 - mood
 ---

-Data for a study in which N=281 participants across two experiments (N=162, N=119) in which participants estimated the probabilities of neutral compound events and rated their current mood.
+Data from a study in which N=281 participants across two experiments (N=162, N=119) in which participants estimated the probabilities of neutral compound events and rated their current mood.